Naseem Hamed vs. César Soto

-Naseem Hamed vs. César Soto was a professional boxing match contested on October 22, 1999 for the WBC, WBO and Lineal featherweight championships.
+Naseem Hamed vs. César Soto was a professional boxing match contested on October 22, 1999, for the WBC, WBO and Lineal featherweight championships.

 Background

-In August 1999, it was announced that WBO and lineal featherweight champion Naseem Hamed and WBC featherweight champion César Soto would meet in a unification bout on October 22 of that year.
-Hamed was making his 13th defense of his title, while Soto was making his first, having defeated Luisito Espinosa for the tile earlier in the year on May 15th.
+In August 1999, it was announced that WBO and lineal featherweight champion Naseem Hamed and WBC featherweight champion César Soto would fight in a unification bout on October 22 of that year.
+Hamed was making his 13th defense of his title, while Soto was making his first, having defeated Luisito Espinosa for the tile earlier in the year on May 15.
 Prior to agreeing to face Soto, Hamed had himself originally hoped to face Espinosa, who prior to losing to Soto, had reigned as WBC featherweight champion for over three years.
-However, Hamed claimed that he had offered to fight Espinosa five separate times, but that he "kept refusing and was "afraid" to fight him.
+However, Hamed claimed that he had offered to fight Espinosa five separate times, but that he "kept refusing” and was "afraid" to fight him.

-One day prior to the fight, controversy erupted at the official weigh-in as Soto weighed 13 ounces over the 126 pound featherweight limit on a digital scale provided by Hamed and his brothers.
+One day prior to the fight, controversy erupted at the official weigh-in, as Soto weighed 13 ounces over the 126 pound featherweight limit on a digital scale provided by Hamed and his brothers.
 Soto protested this and insisted he be allowed to use his own old-fashioned mechanical scale that he had been using during his training camp to monitor his weight, at which he was able to make the 126 pound requirement.
 The Michigan State Athletic Commission approved the use of two scales.
 Hamed was angered by this, feeling that Soto had not made weight and was taking liberties.
 Hamed then referred to Soto as "weak" and promised an early knockout victory.

-As the fight took place in Detroit, Michigan, home of Motown, Motown artists The Temptations performed their 1966 hit "Get Ready" before Hamed's entrance.
+As the fight took place in Detroit, Michigan, home of Motown; Motown artists The Temptations performed their 1966 hit "Get Ready" before Hamed's entrance.
 After The Temptations were done with their performance, Hamed entered the arena to Mase's 1999 hit, also titled "Get Ready".
 His entrance consisted of him coming down a runway, pyrotechnics, and him getting on a microphone and hyping up the crowd.